near/NEPs/neps/nep-519-yield-execution.md

 ## Summary

-Today, when a smart contract is called by a user or another contract, it has no sensible way to delay responding to the caller.
-There exist use cases where contracts would benefit from being able to delay responding till some arbitrary time in the future.
-This proposal introduces such possibility into the NEAR protocol.
+Today, when a smart contract is called by a user or another contract, it has no sensible way to delay responding to the caller till it has observed another future transaction.
+This proposal introduces this possibility into the NEAR protocol.

 ## Motivation

 There exist some situations where when a smart contract on NEAR is called, it will only be able to provide an answer at some arbitrary time in the future.
 So the callee needs a way to defer replying to the caller till this time in future.

 Examples include when a smart contract (`S`) provides MPC signing capabilities parties external to the NEAR protocol are computing the signature.
 The rough steps are:

 1. Signer contract provides a function `fn sign_payload(Payload, ...)`.
-2. When called, the contract updates some contract state which is being monitored by external indexers to indicate that a new signing request has been received.
-It also defers replying to the caller.
+2. When called, the contract defers replying to the caller.
-3. The indexers observe the new signing request, they compute a signature and call another function `fn signature_available(Signature, ...)` on the signer contract.
+3. External indexers are monitoring the transactions on the contract; they observe the new signing request, compute a signature, and call another function `fn signature_available(Signature, ...)` on the signer contract.
 4. The signer contract validates the signature and if validate, replies to the original caller.

 Today, the NEAR protocol has no sensible way to defer replying to the caller in step 2 above.
 This proposal proposes adding two following new host functions to the NEAR protocol: